 At Boston College, students find unique ways to cherish their BC identity and soak in that college life while it is still within reach.
 Boston College fosters a “try hard” mindset that all their students can understand.
-This mindset creates a sometimes over-powering focus on post-grad life.
+This mindset creates a sometimes overpowering focus on post-grad life.
 While the next step seems scary, it also arouses a sense of determination to go out and, said with true Boston College lingo, “set the world aflame.”
-Balancing an overwhelming desire of starting the next chapter with the want to take chances and have fun in your last year poses a difficult challenge.
+Balancing an overwhelming desire for starting the next chapter with the want to take chances and have fun in your last year poses a difficult challenge.

 Wise BC seniors and alumni give their thoughts on the essential ways to make your last year at BC truly unforgettable.

 The phrase “Just do it” may make you think of your favorite pair of sneakers, but now use those sneakers to go out and actually just do it.
 “I made decisions thinking, even if I’m not in the mood to do this, by the time I’m doing it, I will probably be enjoying it,” Boston College graduate Hadley Hustead said.
 She explains that she made decisions on a whim all the time during her senior year.
 Just as you won’t spend forever in Rome, neither will you spend forever in college, so don’t fear making spontaneous decisions.

 2. Lead a retreat or go on a retreat.